 NATO’s Alliance Ground Surveillance Management Organization (NAGSMO) officially transferred the ownership and responsibilities of the AGS programme’s second mission operations support element to AGS Support Partnership Committee (SPC) in January 2021.

 The RQ-4D is a modified version of the US Air Force’s (USAF) RQ-4 Block 40 Global Hawk.
 The modifications were executed to meet the specific requirements of the NATO AGS Force.

-The UAS has a length of 47.6ft (14.5m), height of 15.3ft (4.7m), wingspan of 130.9ft (39.8m) and gross weight of 14,950lb (6,781kg).
+The UAS has a length of 47.6ft (14.5m), a height of 15.3ft (4.7m), a wingspan of 130.9ft (39.8m) and a gross weight of 14,950lb (6,781kg).

-The maximum take-off weight of the aircraft is 32,250lb (14,628kg), while the maximum payload carrying capacity is 3,000lb (1,360kg).
+The maximum take-off weight of the aircraft is 32,250lb (14,628kg) while the maximum payload carrying capacity is 3,000lb (1,360kg).

 The unmanned aircraft features a ground surveillance radar developed under the USAF’s multi-platform radar technology insertion programme (MP-RTIP), a radar systems improvement effort led by Northrop Grumman.